 John M. Mass

-is Executive Vice President of Content Partners, LLC.
+is President of Content Partners, LLC.
 Mr. Mass has the unique combination of experience in finance, production and talent management.
 He was a partner at Oasis Media Group, a personal management company, focusing on the representation of content creators, and a producer of films, television shows and other forms of entertainment.
 Since its inception in 2010, Oasis Media has produced programming for ABC, MTV, ABC Studios, Discovery, National Geographic and Lifetime, amongst others.

 Prior to Oasis, he spent 17 years at William Morris Agency, LLC (now William Morris Endeavor).
 He most recently served as Executive Vice President where he headed Corporate Development and New Ventures.
 Mr. Mass was also on the company's board of directors.
 In his capacity at William Morris, Mr. Mass was in charge of strategic planning, acquisitions, and investments on behalf of the company.
 Mr. Mass founded and managed the agency's corporate consulting (William Morris Consulting) and digital departments.